charlietian19/Biomed-eMains-eFM-x/README.md

 # Biomed-eMains-eFM-x
 This project is a wrapper DLL for unmanaged code in eFM-x API.dll (Biomed fluxgate magnetometer).
 Provides managed eMains class for use in C# projects.
-The class implements minimal number of functions needed for the data acqisition, and is thread-safe (at least as long as there is only one process using the device driver).
+The class implements minimal number of functions needed for the data acqisition, and is thread-safe (at least as long as there is only one process using eFM-x API.dll).

 New eMains objects are instantiated given a _serial_, and each object represents a device connected to the computer.
 The method names and signatures are mostly the same as in the user manual coming with the device.
 Functions that take _serial_ as a parameter become instance methods.
 See Biomed-eMains-eFM-x.h for class interface details.